Yo-Karma/PPIT_DOCUMORE_2023/README.md

 # A little info about the project

-This project was from the 2022-2023 for the PPIT module, and was created by a group of 2 students.
+This project was from 2022-2023 for the PPIT module, and was created by a group of 2 students.
 It was reuploaded due to the original repository containing sensitive information.